smattymatty/mathew-storm-site/philo_content/metis-wisdom-scattered/Chapter 2 - The Weight of Crowns.md

 Long pause.
 Measuring him.
 Measuring the risk.
 "Because I can see patterns.
 And the pattern says you become your father unless someone shows you differently."

 The truth hit Zeus like a fist.
+First his brother, now, this newcomer?
+He felt something boil inside him: Rage.
+No. He had to let that go.
+His next breath was deep.

 "What if I already am?"
 His voice dropped.
 The question he'd been choking on since he woke.